Kakazablone/alx-system_engineering-devops/0x01-shell_permissions/README.md

-sudo mkdir -m 751 my_dir : Make directory and assign permissions at the same time chgrp school hello :Change group owner chown -R vincent:staff . change owner and group owner in current directory chown -h vincent _hello:staff : changes the owner and the group owner of _hello to vincent and staff respectively
+sudo mkdir -m 751 my_dir : Make directory and assign permissions at the same time chgrp school hello :Change group owner chown -R vincent:staff . change owner and group owner in current directory chown -h vincent:staff _hello changes the owner and the group owner of _hello to vincent and staff respectively